Pricing and Valuation in the Art Market

 The art market is renowned for its subjectivity, as individual tastes and preferences play a significant role in determining the value of a piece.
 Beauty, after all, lies in the eyes of the beholder.
 However, objective elements also factor into pricing and valuation, providing a foundation upon which subjective judgments are made.

-Considering that vast sums of money are traded on the international art market each year (Art Market Reports from 2023 value the fine art market at around $67.8 billion USD), the subjective value of art must be balanced by objective factors.
+Considering that vast sums of money are traded on the international art market each year (Art market reports from 2023 value the fine art market at around $67.8 billion USD), the subjective value of art must be balanced by objective factors.

 The Objective Factors that go into Valuation: Artist’s Biography & The Work’s Provenance